home-assistant/home-assistant.io/source/_docs/configuration/securing.markdown

 ---
 layout: page
 title: "Securing"
-description: "Instructions how to secure your Home Assistant installation."
+description: "Instructions on how to secure your Home Assistant installation."
 date: 2016-10-06 06:00
 sidebar: true
 comments: false